 When I got back from Scotland I fell into a rabbit hole of research.
 My Ford Fiesta still had relatively low miles – selling it would give me a good chunk of change to put towards a van.
 With impatience spurring me on, I impulsively took the car to We Buy Any Car and miraculously got more than I paid for it!
 And having sold my car, I had to replace it!

 When I first started looking, I focused on vans that had already been converted.
-I have very few DIY or automotive skills and the idea of doing this myself was really daunting.
+I have had very few DIY or automotive skills and the idea of doing this myself was really daunting.
 I quickly learned there was no way I could afford a ready-built campervan, or at least one that didn’t need a lot of work.
 Small panel vans, however, were within reach of my budget.
 And the more I thought about it (and the more I researched and watched YouTube videos) the more confident I felt that I could largely convert a van myself.
 It would also allow me to customise the van to suit my unique needs (more on this below).

 Within a few days of selling my car I came across a 2012 Ford Transit Connect with long wheel base (LWB) and high roof at a price I could afford.
 Victory!
 Let the Ford Transit Connect camper conversion begin…